 Frequently Asked Questions

-- They are between the ages of 9 months and 5 years.
+- They are between 9 months and 4 years old.

-- They have mobility limitations or developmental delays in walking.
+- They have delays in crawling and/or walking.

-- They can sit with trunk support and control their head upright, at least intermittently, when their trunk is well-supported.
+- They can sit with support and keep their head upright, at least part of the time.

-- They have adequate vision to see across the room, with our without glasses.
+- They can see across the room, with our without glasses.

 We do ask that:

-- All families attend the build so the car can be appropriately fitted for the child,
+- All families attend the build so the car can be fit for your child,

-- The child has a community based physical or occupational therapist who is actively following them to assist with car use once home, and
+- A physical or occupational therapist is actively caring for your child to assist with the car once home, and

-- The community based physical or occupational therapist attend the fitting on the day of the GoBabyGo build to ensure that all safety factors are addressed.
+- A physical or occupational therapist who knows your child attends the car fitting on the day of the GoBabyGo build to be sure that all safety concerns are addressed.

 - Review the following forms which must be signed by the child's parent or legal guardian and returned to us before the application can be finalized.

-At this time, we only use specific models/types of cars and are not accepting donations of previously used cars.
+At this time, we only use specific types of new cars and do not accept used cars.
 But thanks for thinking of us!